SandroMaglione/step-progress-indicator/README.md

 ## Roadmap
 I am always open for suggestions and ideas for possible improvements or fixes.

-Feel free to open a Pull request if you would like to contribute to the project.
+Feel free to open a Pull **Request** if you would like to contribute to the project.

 If you would like to have a new feature implemented, just write a new issue.